dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

 sudo echo OFF > /sys/kernel/debug/vgaswitcheroo/switch
 ```

-`vga_switcheroo` also has commands (e.g. `IGD` and `DIS`) to switch the primary GPU, but these commands can only be used after it has become available, yet before the _boot-splash_ (e.g. Plymouth) or the _display-manager_ (e.g. LightDM) have started.
-This offers almost no opportunity to actually configure it, since even `rc.local` (which is run before the _display-manager_ has started) is run while the _boot-splash_ is running.
+`vga_switcheroo` also has commands (e.g. `IGD` and `DIS`) to switch which GPU will act as the primary GPU, but these commands can only be used after it has become available, yet before the _boot-splash_ (e.g. Plymouth) or the _display-manager_ (e.g. LightDM) have started.
+This offers almost no opportunity to actually configure it, since even the `rc.local` script (which is run before the _display-manager_ has started) is run while the _boot-splash_ is running.

 Additionally, for many, the Nouveau driver doesn't work when configured as the primary GPU, and users instead see a black or frozen screen when attempting to configure it this way.
 If you'd still like to at least see if your laptop works when you make Nvidia the primary GPU, you'll find [these instructions](http://askubuntu.com/questions/87489/vgaswitcheroo-not-selecting-discrete-card/97253#97253) really helpful.

 ## Conclusion

 If you've read this far then I hope you've found all of this information useful, even if you didn't manage to achieve the multi-monitor set-up you've been looking for.
-Although we also seem to be going backwards in some respects (the Nvidia output-source performance regression and the [Ubuntu 14.10 Optimus regression](https://bugs.launchpad.net/ubuntu/+bug/1388647)), there have also been lots of positive steps forward, for example:
+Although we also seem to be going backwards in some respects (the [Gnome 3.10 regression](https://bugzilla.gnome.org/show_bug.cgi?id=739865) and the [Ubuntu 14.10 Optimus regression](https://bugs.launchpad.net/ubuntu/+bug/1388647)), there have also been lots of positive steps forward, for example:

   1. [Linux Kernel 3.12](http://www.phoronix.com/scan.php?page=news_item&px=MTQ0ODM) is able to automatically power down the discrete GPU when not in use.
   2. [Linux Kernel 3.16](http://www.phoronix.com/scan.php?page=article&item=nouveau_try_linux316&num=1) contains experimental power management code for Nouveau.